-- a) Assist the patient experiencing moderate to severe symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's Epinephrine auto-injector or patient's prescribed albuterol. - b) Albuterol inhalor (2 puffs) may be repeated once within 30 minutes. - c)
+- a) Assist the patient experiencing moderate to severe symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's Epinephrine auto-injector or patient's prescribed albuterol. - Albuterol inhaler (2 puffs) may be repeated once within 30 minutes. - Consi